 - The Fund is suitable only for investors who can bear the risks associated with the Fund's limited liquidity and should be viewed as a long-term investment. - In order to provide some liquidity to our shareholders, we offer to repurchase our outstanding shares on a quarterly basis.
 Our repurchase offers are conducted pursuant to a fundamental policy, pursuant to which we offer to repurchase no less than 5% of our outstanding shares on a non-discretionary basis once each calendar quarter of each year.
-Although we will make quarterly repurchase offers, there is no guarantee that an investor will be able to sell all the shares that the investor desires to sell in the repurchase offer, and thus investors should consider our shares to be of limited liquidity. - We invest primarily in the junior debt securities and, to a lesser extent, equity, of CLOs that own a pool of senior secured loans.
-Our investments are exposed to leveraged credit risk.
-Investments in the lowest tranches bear the highest level of risk. - The amount of distributions that we may pay, if any, is uncertain. - We may pay distributions in significant part from sources that may not be available in the future and that are unrelated to our performance, such as a return of capital, borrowings or offering proceeds. - Our shares have no history of public trading, nor is it intended that our shares will be listed on a national securities exchange at this time, if ever. - No secondary market is expected to develop for our shares. - Investing in our shares may be speculative and involves a high degree of risk, including the risks associated with leverage.
+Although we will make quarterly repurchase offers, investors should consider our shares to be of limited liquidity. - We invest primarily in the equity and, to a lesser extent, in the junior debt tranches of CLOs that own a pool of Senior Secured Loans.
+Our investments in the equity and junior debt tranches of CLOs are exposed to leveraged credit risk.
+Investments in the lowest tranches bear the highest level of risk. - If CLOs breach collateral quality tests, excess cash flow that would otherwise be available for distribution to the CLO equity tranche investors is diverted to prepay CLO debt investors in order of seniority until such time as the covenant breach is cured.
+If the covenant breach is not or cannot be cured, the CLO equity investors (and potentially other debt tranche investors) may experience a partial or total loss of their investment.
+For this reason, CLO equity investors are often referred to as being in a first loss position. - CLOs raise capital by issuing multiple tranches of debt and an equity tranche.
+The equity tranche, which is unrated and does not have a stated coupon, represents the most junior tranche in the CLO capital structure.
+An investor in the equity tranche expects that the interest received from the Senior Secured Loans will exceed the expenses in the CLO structure. - The amount of distributions that we may pay, if any, is uncertain. - We may pay distributions in significant part from sources that may not be available in the future and that are unrelated to our performance, such as a return of capital or borrowings.